Cub (band): In popular culture

 The song "Freaky" from the album Box of Hair was used in the first episode of Battlestar Galactica spinoff Caprica.
+The song "Pillow Queen", also from "Box of Hair", was played in the background of the first episode of Scott Pilgrim Takes Off.
 Their song "New York City" from the album Come Out Come Out was covered by They Might Be Giants on their album Factory Showroom.
 The song "Little Star" from the album Betti-Cola was covered by Washington's Sicko on their album, Laugh While You Can Monkey Boy.

-"Your Bed" was covered by the Redd Kross spin-off band Ze Malibu Kids and appeared on their debut (to date, only) record "Sound it Out."
+"Your Bed" was covered by the Redd Kross spin-off band Ze Malibu Kids and appeared on their debut (to date, only) record Sound it Out.